 Most of the following exercises ask for proofs of various claims about strings.
-Here "prove" means give a complete, self-contained, formal proof by inductive definition-chasing, using the boilerplate structure recommended in Section 1.2.
+Here "prove" means give a complete, self-contained, formal proof by inductive definition-chasing, using the boilerplate structure recommended in Section 1.3.
 Feel free to use Lemmas 1.1, 1.2, and 1.3 without proof, but don't assume any other facts about strings that you have not actually proved.
+(Some later exercises rely on results proved in earlier exercises.)
 Do not appeal to intuition, and do not use the words "obvious" or "clearly" or "just".
-Most of these claims are in fact obvious; the real exercise is understanding why they're obvious.
+Most of these claims are in fact obvious; the real exercise is understanding and formally expressing why they're obvious.